The Tax Benefits of Your 401(k) Plan

 Savers who believe their income during retirement will be low usually opt for a traditional 401(k).
 Those who predict they will have more income and fall under a higher tax bracket when they leave the workforce prefer the Roth 401(k).

-The tax savings you get with a Roth 401(k) depends on the difference between your tax rate while employed and your future tax rate during retirement.
+Among other things, the tax savings you get with a Roth 401(k) depends on the difference between your tax rate while employed and your future tax rate during retirement.
 When your retirement tax rate is higher than your tax rate throughout your working years, you benefit tax-wise with a Roth 401(k) plan.

 Taxpayers have the option of funding both a Roth 401(k) and a tax-deferred 401(k).
 The IRS adjusts the maximum contribution amount to account for cost-of-living and announces the annual limits for each type of 401(k) at least a year in advance.
 Traditionally, the agency has provided an additional contribution option for savers age 50 and older to enable them to prepare for their pending retirement - $5,500 in 2013.